 The Great Wall of China is the longest wall in the world and attracts over 10 million visitors every year.

 The official length of The Great Wall is 21,196km long and is made up of from a series of walls, watchtowers and fortresses.
-But when exactly was the Great Wall of China built?
+But how old is The Great Wall of China?

 Great Wall of China Timeline

 770 BC – China’s first border walls were built during the Zhou Dynasty, to protect themselves from sword and spear attacks.
 These walls were made from earth and gravel.

 221 – 207 BC – The First Emperor of the Qin Dynasty commissioned an extension of the walls, to protect his territory from an invasion from northern states.
 It took over 400 years to complete the extension, which stretched into the Yumen Pass.
 Very few sections of the Qin wall remain today.